luxe/unilang/README.md

 ## Summary
 Unilang is a project for everything related to programming.
-It has a graphical / textual fronted for software development.
+It has a graphical and textual fronted for software development.
 The language unifies with other languages through transcompilation.
 It was written to automate and improve the productivity of a single person, but you might find something useful in it as well.

 ## Philosophy
 The creation of this language is different from most other programing languages because it rejects the idea of traditional lexical analysis and language grammars.
-Programming in Unilang is focused on providing concept values for a language meta-model as apposed to syntactical expressions being parsed into ASTs which often lose pragmatic meaning in their correlation.
+Programming in Unilang is focused on providing concept values for a language meta-model.
+This avoids the strategy where syntactical expressions are parsed into ASTs in which pragmatic meaning is often lost during correlation.
 A longer description for the rationale around Unilang's design is covered in the remaining subsections.

 ## GPL Shortcomings